orrenkt/MRSDS/README.md

 https://openreview.net/forum?id=WQwV7Y8qwa

 To install MRSDS and its requirements: \
-1 - clone this repo and run `bash create_conda_env.sh` to set up the enviornment and requirements
+1 - clone this repo and run `bash create_conda_env.sh` to set up the enviornment and requirements \
-    note that the cudatoolkit and cudnn versions will need to be appropriate for your system This shell script creates a conda enviornment `tfp-gpu` which you'll need to activate to run mrsds.
+    Note that the cudatoolkit and cudnn versions will need to be appropriate for your system \
+    This shell script creates a conda enviornment `tfp-gpu` which you'll need to activate to run mrsds.

 To run MRSDS on your data: